rginestou/Antlia/docs/examples/helloworld.rst

 Open the ``helloworld_layout.lia`` file, and write the following lines::

-	.title Hello
+	.title Hello World
-	.resolution 600 200
+	.resolution 600px 200px

 	grid main_grid
-		.rows 1.0
+		.rows 100%
-		.cols 0.5 0.5
+		.cols 50% 50%

 		button hello_button
 			.label Hello
+			.text-size 45

 		label hello_label
 			.label No
+			.text-size 45
 			.align center
+			.text-color dark-grey

 The structure of this file is quite easy to understand.
-The elements composing the GUI are declared by their names, and some attributes starting with ``.`` can then be specified.
+The **elements** composing the GUI are declared by their names, and some **attributes** starting with ``.`` are given in the following lines.

-The first attributes are linked to the window.
+The attributes specified at the beginning of the layout file are relevant to the window.

 Back to the Python script, it is time to define the button's handler.::